Clinical Trial Coverage Analysis

-A Medicare Coverage Analysis is required for all research studies.
-The Medicare Coverage Analysis must be performed prior to enrolling study subjects and initiating clinical research procedures.
-The purpose for the Medicare Coverage Analysis is to determine what routine costs of a clinical trial can be billed to Medicare and what costs a sponsor must provide funding for.
+The Aurora Research Institute requires a Clinical Trial Coverage Analysis (CTCA) for all research studies.
+The CTCA must be performed prior to enrolling study subjects and initiating clinical research procedures.
+The purpose for the CTCA is to determine what routine costs of a clinical trial can be billed to Medicare/private insurance and what costs a sponsor must provide funding for.
 This process makes sure there is funding for procedures ensuring Aurora’s revenue is maximized.

-In order to bill Medicare for routine care costs of items and services, a clinical trial must meet certain criteria to qualify for reimbursement.
-The team will determine whether your clinical trial meets the requirements for reimbursement by Medicare for routine costs.
-The completed Medicare Coverage Analysis is given to one of Aurora’s Research Business Operations Specialists to aid them in preparing and negotiating budgets.
+In order to bill Medicare/private insurance for routine care costs of items and services, a clinical trial must meet certain criteria to qualify for reimbursement.
+RBS will determine whether your clinical trial meets the requirements for reimbursement by Medicare for routine costs.
+The completed CTCA is given to one of RBS Specialists to aid them in preparing and negotiating budgets.

 - Investigators determining the financial feasibility of a proposed study.